avose/GLShell/README.rst

 GLShell
 ============

-``GLShell`` is a terminal emulator enhanced with OpenGL rendering.
+``GLShell`` is an integrated development environment (IDE) enhanced with OpenGL rendering.

-It supports a number of visualization techniques including filesystem graph layout using force-directed placement and 2D/3D OpenGL rendering.
-The underlying terminal emulation is performed by Sivachandran's TermEmulator project (https://github.com/sivachandran/TermEmulator).
+It uses integrated terminals in tabs to support full versions of all common editors such as Emacs, Vim, Nano, and Pico.
+File browsing is enhanced with 3D OpenGL visualization of directory and file trees using force-directed placement.
+The underlying terminal emulation was originally forked from Siva Chandran's TermEmulator project (https://github.com/sivachandran/TermEmulator).

-Run with: "cd GLShell && python3 glShell.py"
+Run with: `cd GLShell && python3 glShell.py`

 .. image:: screenshot.png
   :width: 512